Everyone's an artist! Drawing is simply lines, you just have to put them in the right place.

 Students will learn techniques that will improve skills in drawing, creative thinking, observation, explanation, and stress relief.
 They will improve social skills through group work and pairing.
 Confidence in working independently will improve through practice and support.

-Gifted Art allows for much more independent work time.
-During this time the instructor works individually with students to strengthen their different skills.
+Gifted art class allows for independent work time.
+The instructor works individually with students to strengthen their different skills.
 Frequent creativity drills are orchestrated to keep students thinking and open to new styles of art.
 We spend time experimenting with multiple approaches using different types of media to determine students' strengths and to broaden exposure to multiple techniques.

 Throughout the year, given availability, students will enter artwork into possible local, state, national, and international competitions.
 Examples include the Lions Club Peace Poster contest and Protect Our Seas art contest.